johnyburd/hull-breach/README.md

-cool game set in a sinking submarine
+Very cool game set in a sinking submarine.